railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	#.
 Then click on the search icon to the right of the :guilabel:`Categories` field and select your
 	   new category from the list that appears: \ ``Prospect / My Prospects``\

 	#.
-Then save your partner by clicking :guilabel:`Save`  The partner now belongs in the category \
+Then save your partner by clicking :guilabel:`Save`  The partner now belongs in the category
-	   ``Prospect / My prospects.``\
+	   \ ``Prospect / My prospects.``\

 	#.
-Monitor your modification in the menu :menuselection:`Partners --> Partners by category`  Select
+Monitor your modification in the menu :menuselection:`Partners --> Partners by category`.
+Select
 	   the category :guilabel:`My Prospect`.
 The list of partners opens and you'll find your new partner there in that list.